juloberno/diadem/README.md

 1. Clone the repository and change to base repository directory
 2. `bash scripts/setup_venv.sh`: this will create a virtual python environment (located in ./venv) and install all necessary python dependencies.
 2. `source scripts/into_venv.sh`: this will activate the virtual environment (keep this in mind for the future: each time you use Bazel, even beyond this installation, be sure to have run this command beforehand)
 4. `bazel test //...`: this will run all specified tests.
-All tests should pass successfully. (individual tests can be executed e.g. with `//examples:dqn_basic`, e.g `bazel test
+All tests should pass successfully. (individual tests can be executed e.g. with `bazel test //examples:dqn_basic`
-5. For online rendering of the environment use the run mode, e.g for the GymCartpole environment and DQN use `bazel run //examples:basic_dqn`
+5. For online rendering of the environment use the run mode, e.g for the GymCartpole environment and DQN use `bazel run //examples:dqn_basic`

 ## Examples